oracle/oracle-for-research/OpenSource/Connector/README.md

 # Connector

 __Connector__ is a program to simplify the SSH-Tunneling process via a Bastion host.
 This is designed to run on your local computer.
-Here we have provided binaries for Ubuntu and MacOS.
-If you are using Windows, first install the windows subsystem for linux (WSL) and use the binary for Ubuntu.
-Always if you require, you can compile the program following instructions give below.
+Here we have provided binaries for Ubuntu, MacOS and Windows.
+If you are using Windows, you could also use the binary for Ubuntu through Windows Subsystem for Linux (WSL).
+Always if required, you can compile the program following the instructions give below.

 * For the Connector to work you must have a Bastion host on the public subnet and your Rstudio server or Jupyter notebook must be installed on the private subnet.
 * User names for both bastion host and the compute instance running on the private subnet must be the same.